druid-io/pydruid/README.md

-#pydruid
+# pydruid

-pydruid exposes a simple API to create, execute, and analyze [Druid](http://druid.io/) queries. pydruid can parse query results into [Pandas](http://pandas.pydata.org/) DataFrame objects for subsequent data analysis -- this offers a tight integration between [Druid](http://druid.io/), the [SciPy](http://www.scipy.org/stackspec.html) stack (for scientific computing) and [scikit-learn](http://scikit-learn.org/stable/) (for machine learning).
-Additionally, pydruid can export query results into TSV or JSON for further processing with your favorite tool, e.g., R, Julia, Matlab, Excel.
+pydruid exposes a simple API to create, execute, and analyze [Druid](http://druid.io/) queries. pydruid can parse query results into [Pandas](http://pandas.pydata.org/) DataFrame objects for subsequent data analysis -- this offers a tight integration between [Druid](http://druid.io/), the [SciPy](http://www.scipy.org/stackspec.html) stack (for scientific computing) and [scikit-learn](http://scikit-learn.org/stable/) (for machine learning). pydruid can export query results into TSV or JSON for further processing with your favorite tool, e.g., R, Julia, Matlab, Excel.
 It provides both synchronous and asynchronous clients.

+Additionally, pydruid implements the [Python DB API 2.0](https://www.python.org/dev/peps/pep-0249/), a [SQLAlchemy dialect](http://docs.sqlalchemy.org/en/latest/dialects/), and a provides a command line interface to interact with Druid.

 To install:
 ```python